-From my perspective, Dividend Stocks Online has a clean and simple feel to it.
-This site is easy to navigate, and it is super easy to find lists of high dividend stocks.
+Dividend Stocks Online has a clean and simple feel to it.
+This site is easy to navigate, with super easy-to-find lists of high-dividend stocks.

-The six points they use to rank dividend stocks are dividend yield, 5-year dividend growth Rate, 3-year net income growth rate, free cash flow, and payout ratio.
+The six points the site uses to rank dividend stocks are dividend yield, 5-year dividend growth rate, 3-year net income growth rate, free cash flow, and payout ratio.

-Of course, it also offers membership services for a monthly fee which gives you access to additional pre-screened high dividend stock lists.
+The site also offers membership services for a monthly fee which gives you access to additional pre-screened high-dividend stock lists.

 03The Dividend Detective

 The Dividend Detective has a more homey, local newspaper feel to it.
-Their home page lists free content separate from premium content, making it easy to tell what is what.
-This is a great feature!
+Their home page has a great feature that lists free content separate from premium content, making it easy to tell what is what.

-The Dividend Detective's free content includes information on preferred stocks, closed-end funds, REITs and Canadian stocks, as well as content on U.S. based high dividend stocks.
+The Dividend Detective's home page offers plenty of useful, free content which includes information on preferred stocks, closed-end funds, REITs and Canadian stocks, as well as content on U.S.-based high-dividend stocks.

-The Basic Training for High-Dividend Investors section contains tutorials and current market conditions.
+You can take advantage of the Basic Training for High-Dividend Investors section, which contains tutorials and current market conditions.

 04Dividend Growth Investor